zendesk/ruby-kafka/README.md

 end
 ```

+All notification events have the `client_id` key in the payload, referring to the Kafka client id.

 #### Producer Notifications

 * `produce_message.producer.kafka` is sent whenever a message is produced to a buffer.
 It includes the following payload: